 1. You’re going to personalize

-If you’re using boiler-plate copy from a third party distributor, please stop.
+If you’re using boiler-plate copy from a third-party distributor, please stop.
 Seriously, stop!
 Unless you’re taking that copy and rewriting it for your audience, it’s not going to serve you, and more importantly – it’s not going to serve them.
 Your clients have a lot of options when it comes to the content they consume.
-Why should they read some general, boring piece of uninspired compilation of industry terms when they can read something better?
+Why should they read some general, boring piece of an uninspired compilation of industry terms when they can read something better?

 As customers, we hate it when we call into a customer service desk and get someone reading from a script.
 It feels cheap and frankly insulting.
 When you don’t personalize your content for your audience, that’s how it feels for them – bad.
 So next time you get ready to share a piece of content, produce it with an audience of one in mind.
 Create it as if you were creating it for your very best client.
-Even the simplest of emails that you send to your clients embodies the type of care and personalization you should incorporate into your marketing content.
+Even the simplest of emails that you send to your clients embody the type of care and personalization you should incorporate into your marketing content.
 That is what is going to help your potential clients feel a connection with you right away.

 2. It’s going to have energy

-Personalization is one thing and personality something else.
-People are drawn to certain types of personalities and your content can exude that energy with the types of words and manner in which you present concepts, ideas, invitations and advice.
+Personalization is one thing and personality is something else.
+People are drawn to certain types of personalities and your content can exude that energy with the types of words and manner in which you present concepts, ideas, invitations, and advice.
 Even a blank white screen with type on it can have energy.
 If you are sharing an important idea, use important punctuation!
 If you want to persuade your audience to take action, use persuasive copy that communicates urgency and value beyond their wildest dreams. “go here” “click this” “read more” blah blah blah.
 Energy is absolutely contagious — and so is low energy.
 If you want to move people to action, energize them and demonstrate a force that is worth their time.

 And let’s face it, some of the topics in your industry might be inherently boring to your clients.
-How do you interest your clients on such topics when you’re talking over the phone, in a meeting or via email?
+How do you interest your clients on such topics when you’re talking over the phone, in a meeting, or via email?
 Bottle that energy you use to keep their attention and use it with your content.